tgrecojs/logseq/pages/Akash.md

 ## Docs Feedback - December 10th
 - Odd spacing
   logseq.order-list-type:: number
 	- The image below shows an example of what I believe to be oddly spaced content.
-Can we configure this so that each list item has uniform values for padding logseq.order-list-type:: number
+Can we configure this so that each list item has uniform values.
+It seems as though different list items have varying padding and margin values.
+I'm not sure if this is the issue but if it is, can we make this uniform? logseq.order-list-type:: number
 	- ![ss_12102023_000064.png](../assets/ss_12102023_000064_1702252406549_0.png)
 	  logseq.order-list-type:: number